hugoroy/astroid-wiki/Advanced-Polling-and-Processing-mail.md

 Make sure that you _always_ call `--stop-polling`, even if polling fails.
 Astroid will detect any changes between the two calls.

-#### 2. Notify that anything since given datbase revision should be refreshed
+#### 2. Notify that anything since given database revision should be refreshed
 > In this method you need to take care of what lastmod revision the notmuch database is before you start.

 ```sh